layaung-linnlett/fifa-2026-predictor/README.md

 # FIFA World Cup 2026 Prediction

-A Python package for predicting the 2026 FIFA World Cup — covering all 72 group-stage matches, 32 knockout matches, and full tournament odds — built on Elo ratings, a Dixon-Coles corrected Poisson model, and Monte Carlo simulation.
+A Python package for predicting the 2026 FIFA World Cup — covering all 72 group-stage matches, 32 knockout matches, and full tournament odds — built on Elo ratings, a Dixon-Coles-corrected Poisson model, and Monte Carlo simulation.

 ---